SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloidSceneFile.md

-# Sodium Scene File
+# Celluloid Scene File

-A scene file is a JSON document describing a scene graph which can be rendered using Sodium Engine.
+A scene file is a JSON document describing a scene graph which can be rendered using Celluloid.
 It is intended to be source controllable and able to round-trip to Blender.

 ### Units